-- 49. Our Academy promotes positive relationships between peers, and encourages children who feel uncomfortable, threatened or at risk, to speak out.
-Westbury Academy has a zero-tolerance approach to child-on-child abuse. - 50.
+Our Academy promotes positive relationships between peers, and encourages children who feel uncomfortable, threatened or at risk, to speak out.
+Westbury Academy has a zero-tolerance approach to child-on-child abuse.

 Allegations are managed by senior staff who deal with each matter on a case-by-case basis and investigate thoroughly with the children involved, making appropriate referrals to outside agencies where appropriate (such as police or social care).
-Incidents are recorded using the electronic safeguarding system as appropriate and risk assessments are undertaken. - 51.
+Incidents are recorded using the electronic safeguarding system as appropriate and risk assessments are undertaken

 Westbury ensures that parents and carers are aware of disclosures or allegations of abuse and aim to work together towards a resolution securing ways in which to move forward.
-We will support the victim, perpetrator and/or the family/carers involved in an incident of child-on-child abuse and take into account the context of the concern. - 52.
+We will support the victim, perpetrator and/or the family/carers involved in an incident of child-on-child abuse and consider the context of the concern.

 Child-on-child abuse is when children abuse other children.
-This type of abuse can take place inside and outside of school and online. - 53.
-Child-on-child abuse is most likely to include, but may not be limited to: - a.
-Bullying (including cyber-bullying, prejudice-based and discriminatory bullying) - b.
-Abuse in intimate personal relationships between peers - c.
-Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - d.
-Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - e.
-Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse
+This type of abuse can take place inside and outside of school and online.

+Child-on-child abuse is most likely to include, but may not be limited to

+- a) Bullying (including cyber-bullying, prejudice-based and discriminatory bullying) - b) Abuse in intimate personal relationships between peers - c) Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - d) Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - e) Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - f) Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - g) Consensual and non-consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth-produced sexual imagery) - h) Upskirting typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - i) Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element)

-- f.
-Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - g.
-Consensual and non-consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth-produced sexual imagery) - h.
-Upskirting typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - 54.
-Where children abuse their peers online, this can take the form of, for example, abusive, harassing, and misogynistic messages; the non-consensual sharing of indecent images, especially around chat groups; and the sharing of abusive images and pornography, to those who don't want to receive such content. - 55.
-If staff have any concerns about child-on-child abuse, or a child makes a disclosure to them, report immediately to the DSL. - The academy supports children to understand the law, this could include direct/indirect work from/with the Police Intervention Officer.
+Where children abuse their peers online, this can take the form of, for example, abusive, harassing, and misogynistic messages; the non-consensual sharing of indecent images, especially around chat groups; and the sharing of abusive images and pornography, to those who don't want to receive such content.